phoenix-rtos/phoenix-rtos-doc/tests/index.md

 # Tests and testing process

+## Synopsis

+After reading this chapter, you will know:

+- How the Python-based test runner executes tests on emulators and physical devices
+- How to write test harnesses and YAML configuration files
+- How to use YAML target filtering to control which targets run each test
+- How test directories are organized in the repository

 The testing process uses a Phoenix-RTOS testing framework written in Python.
 The framework provides an environment for running both unit and functional tests.
 Unit tests are written using [Unity](http://www.throwtheswitch.org/getting-started-with-unity) and the process is